 The Peterborough Concert Band is an award-winning wind ensemble having taken many honours at C.N.E.
 Band Competitions over the years.
 Very early in its history, the band won the Amateur Band Championship for the Dominion of Canada!
-The Peterborough Concert Band provided music at the 75th Anniversary of the Lift Locks and it is most probable that it was an ancestor of today's band that played at the opening of the Peterborough Lift Locks in 1904.
-The Peterborough Concert Band also took part in Peterborough’s 100th Anniversary celebration.
+One of the Peterborough Concert Band's predecessors provided music at the 75th Anniversary of the Lift Locks and it is most probable that it was an ancestor of today's band that played at the opening of the Peterborough Lift Locks in 1904.
+The band also took part in Peterborough’s 100th Anniversary celebration.

 The Peterborough Concert Band continues its legacy as part of Peterborough’s arts community by performing a varied repertoire of popular contemporary music, show tunes, and classical gems at community events, retirement residences, schools, churches and parks in Peterborough and surrounding communities.
 Visit our calendar on the What's Happening page for information about where and when the band will be performing this year.
 Let us share our love of music with you!